Medical Assistant Associate Degree

 PHL* 112 Medical Ethics – 3 credits

-BIO* 110 Principles of Human Body w/ Lab or BIO* 127 Cell Biology and Organ Systems w/Lab – 4 credits
+BIO* 110+L Principles of Human Body w/Lab OR BIO* 127 Cell Biology with Organ Systems – 4 credits

 PSY* 111 General Psychology I – 3 credits